nadiabaig/Kmer_based_paired_end_reads_exrtraction/README.md

-# KmerExtractor
+# KmerReadExtractor

-**KmerExtractor** is a bioinformatics tool designed to extract reads containing specific k-mers from paired-end sequencing data.
+**KmerReadExtractor** is a bioinformatics tool designed to extract reads containing specific k-mers from paired-end sequencing data.
 It leverages a Bloom Filter for efficient k-mer membership testing and supports parallel processing to handle large datasets quickly.

 ## Table of Contents